maximuskowalski/smount/README.md

 Takes a list of sharedrives and creates rclone VFS mounts.

-Rclone config files are generated top copy paste to your rclone config if needed.
+Rclone config files can be generated to copy paste to your rclone config if needed.

 **INSTALL**